Policies and Procedures for Employers

-Space is in demand and your early cancellation will give other employers an opportunity to meet with UT Arlington students.
+Space is in demand and your early cancellation will give other employers an opportunity to meet with UTA students.
 Keep in mind, last minute cancellations and no‐shows will negatively affect your campus image among students who expect to interview with your organization.
 To cancel a visit, please call us at 817-272-5201.

 Third –party recruiters are agencies, organizations, or individuals recruiting candidates for temporary, part-time, or full-time employment opportunities other than for their own needs.
 This includes entities that refer or recruit for profit or not for profit, and it includes agencies that collect student information to be disclosed to employers for purposes of recruitment and employment.
 (NACE Principles for Third-Party Recruiters.)

 - All third party recruiters must agree to our Third-Party Statement of Understanding prior to receiving approval in Handshake.
 Please review, sign, and upload the policy with this form.

 - Third-Party agencies can post jobs in Handshake and attend the Job Fair.

 - Third-Party agencies will not be given access to student resumes in the Handshake database.